-If you feel that little surge of anxiety when you have an outstanding task to complete, then this post is for you.
+This post is for you if you feel that brief wave of anxiety when you have an outstanding task to complete.

-Lately I’ve been feeling overwhelmed with the things I have to do and have noticed that I am not able to start tasks, I find myself scrolling through Facebook instead.
-I’m sure I am not the only one who is not able to complete important tasks, so I thought I’d write a post on what I do to help myself when this happens to me.
+I’ve felt swamped with the tasks I have to do and have recognised that I cannot start tasks; I scroll through Facebook instead.
+I’m confident I am not the only one who cannot complete necessary tasks, so I thought I’d address this in a post, explaining how I overcame this.

 What is getting anxious and not being able to start a task like?

-When I thought of the work that I had to do for my accountant, I felt anxious and immediately did something else, usually mindless scrolling on Facebook.
+When I thought of the work I was ignoring, I felt anxious and did something else instead, scrolling on Facebook.

-Over a period of time, I noticed that it wasn’t just the stuff for the accountant that I was putting off.
-I was also putting off
+I realised it wasn’t only work for the accountant I was putting off.
+I was also procrastinating,

-- you can add your own ‘things that you put off’ to this list
+- Add your own things that you put off to this list

 What is a competing demand?

 I’m a psychologist (as many of you know) and run websites and online courses.
-I also do housework, cooking, cleaning, laundry, and ….. .
+I also do housework, cooking, cleaning, laundry and walking the dog.

 There’s only one of me and too many demands in my day.

-You might find it useful to think of a competing demands as different things that you have to do.
+You might find it helpful to think of competing demands as different things you have to do.

 - Completing forms